Practice Area

 The state has to prove beyond a reasonable doubt that you were operating the vehicle while intoxicated and that the police had probable cause to pull you over.
 As a skilled criminal law attorney in Racine and Kenosha, Patrick Cafferty can examine the police report and the evidence collected against you to determine if proper procedure was followed, and if any errors or problems occurred when the alcohol testing equipment was used.

 In Wisconsin, it is illegal for a driver to operate a motor vehicle while under the influence of an intoxicant.
 Drivers are considered under the influence when their ability to operate a motor vehicle is impaired.
 This means that if you are pulled over and the police officer determines you are impaired, you can be arrested and prosecuted regardless of your blood alcohol concentration (BAC).
-The legal BAC limit in Wisconsin is .08, but it drops down to .02 if you have had several operating while intoxicated (OWI) arrests in the past.
-It is illegal for drivers under 21 to have any alcohol in their system.
+The legal BAC limit in Wisconsin is .08 for most drivers, but it drops to .02 for drivers with three or more prior OWI-related convictions.
+Drivers under 21 are covered by the Absolute Sobriety rule, which prohibits driving with an alcohol concentration above 0.0.

 Operating while intoxicated is a serious offense that can result in a suspension or loss of your driver’s license, in addition to fines and possible jail time.